WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 ### Written on a piece of paper
 - Anyone who can see it, can steal it
 - Handwriting can be hard to read or completely illegible
-- Human error in transcription can cause errors on end product
+- Human error in transcription can cause errors on the end product
 - Paper can rot, be torn, burn, or be smoke damaged

 ### Printed on a piece of paper
 - Anyone who can see it, can steal it
-- Type of printer - non-laser printers can run if paper gets wet
+- Type of printer - non-laser printers ink can run if the paper gets wet
 - Have to trust printer - some have internet connections, wifi, and memory
 - Paper can rot, be torn, burn, or be smoke damaged

 ### On laminated paper
 - Anyone who can see it, can steal it
-- Lamination is prone or degradation over time and puncture or cuts that could allow moisture to get trapped in the paper and cause deterioration or rotting in some circumstances | store in cool dry place
+- Lamination is prone to degradation over time, as well as punctures or cuts that could allow moisture to get trapped in the paper and cause deterioration or rotting in some circumstances | store in cool dry place
 - Can burn or be smoke damaged
 - 'Fireproof' & 'Fire-resistant' boxes can help protect paper in a small house fire but be warned that they can sometimes fall apart in the fire and get wet if the fire is put out with water.
 Remember people can just carry out a small safe